ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/pages-root-folder/index.md

 **Q: How should I prepare for the course?**

 Review Java (for example, [CSE11](https://ucsd-cse11-f21.github.io/)).
+Check out some related resources like [MIT missing semester](https://missing.csail.mit.edu/).
 Get enough sleep and set up your schedule so you can make the class and lab times.
 Bookmark this web site!